-However, many users suspect that this can be a version of Android virus due to the unknown appearance and because it is draining a lot of the battery – around 35%., or even more.
+Therefore, many users suspect that this process can be a version of the Android virus due to the unknown appearance and because it is draining a lot of the battery – around 35%., or even more.
 However, specialists assume that this activity is triggered by the incorrectly installed application or its update.
 Users should not remove Package Access Helper, unless the process is related to malware (which is unlikely).

-However, if this error message or high battery usage are also followed by an increased amount of ads, redirects to suspicious websites or strange security pop-ups, your smartphone or tablet is most likely to be infected with Android malware.
-In this case, you should scan the system with Reimage or another mobile anti-malware and perform automatic Package Helper virus removal.
+However, if this error message or high battery usage is followed by an increased amount of ads, redirects to suspicious websites or strange security pop-ups, your smartphone or tablet is most likely to be infected with Android malware.
+In this case, you should scan the system with the mobile anti-malware to perform automatic Package Helper virus removal.

 The application appears after incorrect app installation or updates

 As we have already mentioned, the Package Access Helper shows up as soon as some problems with an update, upgrade or install processes occur.
 Users report that they noticed diminished battery life and spotted this app after upgrading to Android Lolipop.
 Others tell that the issue emerged after upgrading other apps.

 However, a mobile security team from virusi.hr note that in some cases the legit name of the Android process might be used by cybercriminals.
 Malicious apps can be downloaded even from the legit Google Play store too.
 However, in most cases, mobile malware sneaks into the system after installing applications from third-party stores.